How Does Poor Posture Lead to Back Pain?

 The long-term effects of poor posture can extend beyond body pain and have an effect on many parts of your body, making you more prone to injuries.
 Without good posture, your muscles tighten over time and become fatigued, leaving you feeling pain and in the long term, potentially causing issues with other muscles, bones, ligaments, tendons, or nerves.

 If you are going to be sitting at a table or desk at home, getting the right chair is very important.
-It should be adjustable and should fully support your lower back when you are sitting upright or leaning back slightly.
-Be sure to adjust your chair so that your feet are not dangling and are instead flat on the floor, and try to keep your knees in line with your hips.
-Be mindful of your head placement as well – it should be level with your neck or bent slightly forward, and facing forward rather than turning to one side.
-Finally, make sure to relax your shoulders and keep your elbows hanging closely and comfortably by your sides.
+It should be adjustable and should support your lower back.
+Start by sitting back in your seat so that you maintain contact between your back and the seatback.
+Then, adjust your chair, making sure that your feet are not dangling and are instead flat on the floor and try to keep your knees in line with your hips.

-If you ever find you are experiencing pain in your muscles or back, you can try Nurofen to provide effective relief for up to 8 hours.^ If you find you have recurring pain on a regular basis, or pain that doesn’t ease, be sure to see your doctor.
+If you ever find you are experiencing pain, Nurofen can provide effective temporary relief of body pain such as muscle or back pain for up to 8 hours**– but if you find you have recurring pain on a regular basis, or pain that doesn’t ease, see your doctor.